-AODA reference: IASR section 28 Deadline and status: January 1, 2014 deadline - Compliant Action(s) required: Apply the City's General Accommodation Procedure.
+AODA reference: IASR section 28 Deadline and status: January 1, 2014 deadline - In Progress Action(s) required: Apply the General Accommodation Procedure that Human Resources is creating, upon approval by Council.

 Background: The PMA is required to have a written process to develop an IAP for employees with disabilities.
 The process for developing IAPs includes various details, such as how the employee and a representative from their bargaining agent can participate in creating the IAP, how requests for accommodation are denied and the frequency of when the IAP needs to be reviewed.